Shelia Stubbs: Police call

 Stubbs's campaign attracted national news coverage when during her canvassing in a predominantly-white neighborhood, a call was made to the Madison Police Department reporting her and her family (she was with her daughter and mother) as "They are waiting for drugs at the local drug house — would like them moved along."
 (She did not announce the incident until after the primary.)
 An anonymous letter purporting to be from the person who made the call, and emphasizing "but I never called the police on you, on a woman of color in the neighborhood...
 I called on a car, not you" has been received by a local television station.

+Personal life and family

+Shelia Stubbs is the daughter of Linda Hoskins, a former president of the Madison chapter of the NAACP.

+Shelia Hoskins took the last name Stubbs when she married bishop Godfrey Stubbs.
+The Stubbs' are co-founders of End Time Ministries International Church in Madison; they have one school-age daughter.